ASUS Laptop Cooling: Optimal Solutions & Maintenance

 Understanding ASUS’s Internal Cooling Technologies

-ASUS has invested heavily in proprietary cooling technologies, constantly innovating to pack powerful components into increasingly thin chassis.
-Knowing what’s inside your machine can help you appreciate its capabilities and identify areas for improvement.
+ASUS has heavily invested in proprietary cooling technologies, constantly innovating to integrate powerful components into increasingly thin chassis.
+Understanding these internal systems helps users appreciate their laptop’s capabilities and identify areas for improvement.

 ROG Intelligent Cooling: Powering Your Gaming Prowess